The ABCDEFG of Little Strings: CFT Limit and Nilpotent Orbits Classification of the Coulomb Branch

 Having chosen a fixed faithful representation for $\fg$, we say that $X\in \fg$ is nilpotent if the matrix that represents $X$ is nilpotent.
 Then, all the elements in the $G$-adjoint \footnote{Note it is the adjoint Lie \textit{group} action that is used here, not the Lie algebra.} orbit $\cO_X$ of $X$ are nilpotent, and we call $\cO_X$ a nilpotent orbit.
 Consider a Levi subalgebra arising from the direct sum decomposition of the parabolic subalgebra $\fp=\fl\oplus\fn$, the nilpotent orbit $\mathcal{O}_\fl$ associated to $\fp$ is the maximal orbit containing a representative $X\in \mathcal{O}_\fl$ for which $X\in \fn$.

 The Coulomb branch of a physical defect theory $T^{4d}$ is intimately related to the existence of a \textit{duality map} which acts on the nilpotent orbits.
-The Spaltenstein map \cite{Spaltenstein:1982} is such a map; it reorganizes nilpotent orbits of $\fg$ by sending an orbit $\cO$ of $\fg$ to another orbit of $\fg$ (which is sometimes the same as $\cO$).
-The map is many-to-one for all algebras except $\fg=A_n$ \footnote{Since the defects of the little string live in the weight lattice of $^L\fg$, one can also choose to work with a slightly different map, the Spaltenstein-Barbasch-Vogan map, which sends nilpotent orbits of $\fg$ to orbits of $^L\fg$.
+The Spaltenstein function \cite{Spaltenstein:1982} is such a map; it reorganizes nilpotent orbits of $\fg$ by mapping an orbit $\cO$ of $\fg$ to another orbit of $\fg$ (which is sometimes the same as $\cO$).
+The map is many-to-one for all algebras except $\fg=A_n$ \footnote{Since the defects of the little string live in the weight lattice of $^L\fg$, one can also choose to work with a slightly different map, the Spaltenstein-Barbasch-Vogan map \cite{10.2307/1971193}, which sends nilpotent orbits of $\fg$ to orbits of $^L\fg$.
 Ultimately, there is no difference in the resulting physics, so we choose to work with the Spaltenstein map instead, denoting defects as living in the coweight lattice of $\fg$, as we have done in the rest of this paper.}.
-Before explaining the relevance of the Spaltenstein map to little string physics, let us address the question of classification of nilpotent orbits.
+Before explaining the relevance of the Spaltenstein map in our context, let us address the question of classification of nilpotent orbits.